 CBD oil can be made from both marijuana and hemp.
-Hemp-derived CBD oil (often referred to as low THC, high CBD oil) is legal in all 50 states while marijuana-derived CBD oil is not.
-The laws for marijuana-derived CBD oil vary by state and often have very strict and specific limitations.
 Hemp based CBD oils, when used in low doses, are unlikely to result in a positive test because they often don’t contain high enough levels of THC for detection.
-If an employee is using hemp-derived CBD oil, they would have to consume above 1000-2000mg of the product, considered a relatively large amount, to test non-negative.
+If an employee is using hemp-derived CBD oil, most individuals would have to consume a relatively large amount of the product, to test non-negative.
 Note: Taking that much CBD oil could result in the user’s impairment.

 Doses aren’t standardized across brands and some recommend higher doses than others.
 In addition, hemp-derived CBD oils aren’t FDA regulated and the advertised THC levels of products can be unreliable.
 As a result of varying dose recommendations and uncertain THC levels, taking CBD oil comes with a risk of a non-negative test result.